 |2019||Japan||6/4||Aidan O'Brien||Ryan Moore|

 |2016||Across the Stars||7/4||Sir Michael Stoute||Frankie Dettori|

 |2012||Thomas Chippendale||9/2||Sir Henry Cecil||Johnny Murtagh|

 |2011||Nathaniel||11/4||John Gosden||William Buick|

-Standing as one of the highlights of day four at Royal Ascot is the King Edward VII Stakes.
+Standing as one of the highlights of day four at Royal Ascot (day one in 2020) is the King Edward VII Stakes.
 Run over the same distance as the Epsom Derby, you tend to find a few horses featuring in both events.
-Although this Group 2 contest doesn’t quite carry the same level of prestige, its £225,000 purse is enough to ensure it attracts a high quality field each year.
+Although this Group 2 contest doesn’t quite carry the same level of prestige, its £225,000 purse, which was reduced by half to £110,000 in 2020, is enough to ensure it attracts a high quality field each year.